-There is much flexibility in how a business owner or accountant can share a common QuickBooks data file.
-Some of the benefits of sharing data using the Accountant's Copy File were previously listed.
+QuickBooks offers much flexibility in how a business owner or accountant can share a common QuickBooks data file.
+Some of the benefits of sharing data using the Accountant's Copy file were previously listed.
 This chapter discusses details of all the choices offered in facilitating this sharing.